hanabi/hanabi.github.io/Reference.md

 * With the previous section in mind, let's switch examples and assume that Alice did a clue and then Bob blind-played a card.
 * So secondly, we can consider the case of Bob **after** he has blind-played a card, which also extends to the rest of the team.
 How does everyone know whether Alice did a *Finesse* or a *Bluff* on Bob?
 * The way to find out is to look at **whether the card that blind-played "matches" the clue that was given**.
 If the clue matches, then it is a *Finesse*.
 If the clue did not match, then it is a *Bluff*.
+  * A "matching" card is defined as a card that could start a *Finesse* towards the card that was clued.
 * If it is ambiguous whether or not the card matches, then the team should **always assume a *Bluff* over a *Finesse***.
 (Note that this is the **opposite** of the precedence in part 1!)
 * Example 1 (color match):
-  * Blue 1 is played on the stacks.
+  * Red 1 is played on the stacks.
-  * Alice clues Cathy about a blue card.
+  * Alice clues Cathy red, touching a red card as a *Play Clue*.
-  * Bob blind-plays a blue 2.
+  * Bob blind-plays a red 2.
-  * This must be a *Finesse*, because **blue matches blue**.
-So Cathy should think that she has the blue 3.
+  * This must be a *Finesse*, because **red matches red**.
+So Cathy should think that she has the red 3.
-  * This is a textbook *Finesse*; you can't get any more basic than this.
+  * This is a textbook *Finesse*; it can't get any more basic than this.
 * Example 2 (color mismatch):
-  * Blue 1 is played on the stacks.
+  * Red 1 is played on the stacks.
-  * Alice clues Cathy about a blue card.
+  * Alice clues Cathy red, touching a red card as a *Play Clue*.
-  * Bob blind-plays a red 1.
+  * Bob blind-plays a blue 1.
-  * This must be a *Bluff*, because **red does not match blue**.
-So Cathy should think that she has the *one-away-from-playable* blue card, blue 3.
+  * This must be a *Bluff*, because **blue does not match red**.
+So Cathy should think that she has the *one-away-from-playable* red card, the red 3.
-  * This is a textbook *Bluff*; you can't get any more basic than this.
+  * This is a textbook *Bluff*; it can't get any more basic than this.
-* Example 3 (color match with rainbow):
-  * This is a game with a rainbow suit.
-(The other examples in this section assume a "No Variant" game.)
-  * Rainbow 1 is played on the stacks.
-  * Alice clues Cathy about a blue card.
-  * Bob blind-plays a rainbow 2.
-  * This must be a *Finesse*, because **blue matches blue** (rainbow cards match every color).
-So Cathy should think that she has the rainbow 3.
-* Example 4 (rank match):
+* Example 3 (rank match):
-  * Blue 2 is played on the stacks.
+  * Red 2 is played on the stacks.
-  * Alice clues Cathy about a 4.
+  * Alice clues Cathy number 4, touching a 4 as a *Play Clue*.
-  * Bob blind-plays the blue 3.
+  * Bob blind-plays the red 3.
   * This must be a *Finesse*, because **3 matches 4**.
-So Cathy should think that she has the blue 4.
+So Cathy should think that she has the red 4.
-* Example 5 (rank mismatch):
+* Example 4 (rank mismatch):
-  * Blue 2 is played on the stacks.
+  * Red 2 is played on the stacks.
-  * Alice clues Cathy about a 4.
+  * Alice clues Cathy number 4, touching a 4 as a *Play Clue*.
-  * Bob blind-plays the red 1.
+  * Bob blind-plays the blue 1.
+  * This could be a *Triple Finesse* (on blue 1 + blue 2 + blue 3 into blue 4) or it could be a *Bluff* (on just blue 1 into red 4).
-  * This must be a *Bluff*, because **1 does not match 4**.
-So Cathy should think that she has the *one-away-from-playable* 4, the blue 4.
+  * However, this must be a *Bluff*, because **1 does not match 4**.
+So Cathy should think that she has the *one-away-from-playable* 4, the red 4.
   * The point of example 5 is to show that because a 2 happens to be played on the stacks, the blue 4 is a one-away-from-playable card and therefore becomes a legal *Bluff* target.
-* Example 6 (rank mismatch where a *Bluff* is impossible):
+* Example 5 (rank mismatch where a *Bluff* is impossible):
   * This is a 4-player game.
   * Nothing is played on the stacks.
-  * Alice clues Donald about a 4.
+  * Alice clues Donald number 4, touching a 4 as a *Play Clue*.
   * Bob blind-plays the red 1.
   * Cathy discards.
-  * This **cannot** be a *Bluff*, because there are no *one-away-from-playable* 4's.
-So even though 1 does not match 4, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any card that she wants.
+  * Donald needs to evaluate whether or not Alice's clue is a *Finesse* or a *Bluff*.
+However, he knows that it **cannot** be a *Bluff*, because there are no *one-away-from-playable* 4's.
+So even though **1 does not match 4**, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any card that she wants.
   * Donald does not see any other red cards in Bob's hand.
 So Donald should think that he has the red 4, because that would match the blind-play of a red 1.
 Subsequently, Donald must have red 2 on his *Finesse Position* and red 3 on his *Second Finesse Position*.
+* Example 6 (rank match where a *Finesse* is impossible):
+  * Red 2 and blue 2 is played on the stacks.
+  * Alice clues Cathy number 4, touching a 4 as a *Play Clue*.
+  * Bob blind-plays the blue 3.
+  * Normally, Cathy would think that this is a *Finesse*, because **3 matches 4**, meaning that Cathy's 4 is the blue 4.
+  * However, Cathy notices that her 4 has a negative blue clue on it.
+Thus, it cannot be the blue 4.
+  * This must instead be a *Bluff*.
+Cathy marks her 4 as the red 4 (since red 4 is the only other *one-away-from-playable* 4).
+* Example 7 (simultaneous color match and rank mismatch):
+  * This is a 4-player game.
+  * Nothing is played on the stacks.
+  * Aice clues Donald red, touching a red 3 as a play clue.
+  * Bob blind-plays the red 1.
+  * Cathy notices that Donald's red card has a negative 2 clue on it.
+This means that Donald will not go on to misplay the card as the red 2.
+  * Cathy needs to evaluate whether or not Alice's clue is a *Finesse* or a *Bluff*.
+If this is a *Double Finesse*, then Cathy needs to blind-play the red 2.
+If this is a *Bluff*, then Alice only intended for Bob to blind-play.
+  * Cathy knows that since **red matches red**, this must be a *Double Finesse*, so Cathy blind-plays the red 2 into the red 3.
+* Example 8 (color match with rainbow):
+  * This is a game with a rainbow suit.
+(The other examples in this section assume a "No Variant" game.)
+  * Rainbow 1 is played on the stacks.
+  * Alice clues Cathy red, touching a red card as a *Play Clue*.
+  * Bob blind-plays a rainbow 2.
+  * This must be a *Finesse*, because **red matches red** (rainbow cards match every color).
+So Cathy should think that she has the rainbow 3.
+* Example 9 (color match with rainbow where a *Finesse* is impossible):
+  * This is a game with a rainbow suit.
+(The other examples in this section assume a "No Variant" game.)
+  * Rainbow 1 and red 2 are played on the stacks.
+  * Alice clues Cathy red, touching a red card as a *Play Clue*.
+  * Bob blind-plays a rainbow 2.
+  * Normally, Cathy would think that this is a *Finesse*, because **red matches red** (rainbow cards match every color), meaning that Cathy's 4 is the rainbow 4.
+  * However, Cathy notices that her 4 has a negative blue clue on it.
+Thus, it cannot be the rainbow 4.
+  * This must instead be a *Bluff*.
+Cathy marks her 4 as the red 4 (since the red 4 is the *one-away-from-playable* red card).

 ### Bluffs Through Already-Clued Cards